-Pre-planning your own funeral allows you to decide what kind of funeral you want and how much you want to spend.
+Planning your own funeral before you are near the end of life lets you decide what kind of funeral you want and how much you want to spend.

 Should I plan my own funeral?

-It is a good idea to do a separate letter giving your executor and loved ones instructions about your wishes so that they know what you would like and any arrangements you have made.
+It is a good idea to write a letter to tell your executor and family about your wishes and what arrangements you have made.
 For example, you can:

 - leave instructions about whether you wish to be buried or cremated

-- if you want to be cremated you can say if you have specific wishes for your ashes
+- say if you have wishes for your ashes

-No. Although this is sometimes done in books, TV, and movies, there is no requirement that your will be read publicly.
+Although this is sometimes done in books, TV, and movies, there is no legal requirement that your will be read publicly.

 Where do I go to plan my own funeral?

-In Nova Scotia, any funeral home, crematorium, or company providing funeral merchandise or services to the public must have a funeral home licence.
-This licence is issued by Service Nova Scotia.
+In Nova Scotia, any funeral home, crematorium, or company providing funeral merchandise or services to the public must have a funeral home licence from the Nova Scotia government.

-Funeral homes in Nova Scotia are regulated by the Embalmers and Funeral Directors Regulations.
-They regulate how a funeral home, funeral director, embalmer, and apprentice embalmer can advertise.
-For example, funeral goods and services cannot be sold over the phone or through door-to-door sales, or in a hospital, nursing home, senior citizen’s home, or home for special care.
+Nova Scotia law says how a funeral home, funeral director, embalmer, and apprentice embalmer can advertise.
+For example, funeral goods and services cannot be sold over the phone, door-to-door, or in a hospital, nursing home, senior citizen’s home, or home for special care.

-When you cancel pre-planned funeral arrangements, the seller may charge an administration fee and may keep the interest plus up to 10 % of the money you have paid.
-If the funeral home goes bankrupt, the money kept in trust will be distributed by the courts to everyone whose money was in the trust.
+You can cancel a pre-arranged funeral plan or cemetery plan at any time.
+However, the seller may charge an administration fee and may keep the interest plus up to 10 percent of the money you paid.
+If you bought any cemetery or funeral goods, the funeral home must deliver those items to you or your family.

 You cannot get a refund on a cemetery plot if you decide you don’t want to use it, but you can re-sell it to someone else.